Last updated: 30 April 2026

 Engagement and quality

-A garage that fills in its full profile, replies to its reviews, has a working website, and shows as active at Companies House is one that is paying attention.
+A garage that fills in its full profile, has a working website, and shows as active at Companies House is one that is paying attention.
 That last bit is small in points but meaningful in spirit.

 Where the data comes from

-- Google reviews: Google Places API, refreshed on a daily schedule.
+- Google reviews: Google Places API, refreshed in regular sweeps (rating, review count and latest review date).

 - HEVRA: cross-referenced against the public HEVRA member directory, plus admin verification.